NOAA-GFDL/MDTF-diagnostics/diagnostics/surface_albedo_feedback/doc/surface_albedo_feedback.rst

 Required programming language and libraries
 -------------------------------------------

-Standard Python libraries.
+Python version 3, numpy, pandas, scipy, netCDF4, cftime, xarray, dask, esmpy, xesmf, matplotlib, cartopy

 Required model output variables
 -------------------------------

-Monthly mean shortwave radiative fluxes at the top of atmosphere and surface (FSDT, FSUT, FSDS, FSUS) and surface air temperature (TAS) from pre-industrial simulations and abrupt :math:`4XCO_{2}` simulations are used.
+Monthly mean shortwave radiative fluxes at the top of atmosphere and surface (FSDT, FSUT, FSDS, FSUS) and surface air temperature (TAS) from historical (1996-2014) and 50-years of pre-industrial simulations and abrupt :math:`4XCO_{2}` simulations are used.

 References
 ----------